 REL 110.
 Quakerism.
 4. Origins and development of the theology, social testimonies and institutional structure of the Quaker movement from the mid-17th century to the present, and their relevance to non-Quaker thought and life.
-Fulfills humanities requirement.
+Fulfills humanities requirement (1998).
+Arts/humanities requirement (2019).